 We will provide long-term benefit to the Australian community through improved energy supply, efficiency, quality, performance and productivity.

-Powering Australia is a comprehensive plan with commitments across:
+Powering Australia is a comprehensive plan with commitments on:

 - backing industry, agriculture and carbon farming

 It capitalises on Australia’s abundant natural resources to drive growth, new industries and become a renewable energy superpower.

 Read more about Powering Australia.